ahmdnz/LIT-Timing-Indicator/README.md

 # LIT Timing Indicator

-A Python tool that prepares 1-hour OHLCV data for LIT (Leave In Trade) strategy analysis by automatically converting Iran Standard Time (UTC+3:30) to UTC and labeling each candle with its corresponding trading session.
+A Python tool that prepares 1-hour OHLCV data by adding "LIT Timing Indicator" that exists on tradingview. according to my tz it automatically converts Iran Standard Time (UTC+3:30) to UTC and labels 4 candles for every day as "asia open candle", "asia close candle", "london open candle", and "Ny open candle".

 ## What is LIT?

-LIT is a price action trading strategy (similar to RTM) that relies heavily on session timing — knowing exactly when London, New York, and Asia sessions open and close is critical for identifying valid setups.
-This tool is the data preparation layer for applying LIT on historical data.
+LIT (Liquidity Inducement Trading) is a price action trading strategy that relies heavily on session timing — knowing exactly when London, New York, and Asia sessions open and close is critical for identifying valid setups.
+This tool is the data preparation layer for applying LIT-timing indicator on historical data.

 ## What this tool does

 - Takes raw 1H OHLCV CSV files exported in **Iran timezone (UTC+3:30)**
 - Handles **daylight saving time correctly** — UK DST and US DST are calculated independently, so session boundaries shift accurately twice a year
-- Labels each candle with one of four session markers:
+- Labels 4 candles of a day with one of four session markers:

 | Label | Session | Winter UTC | Summer UTC |
 |---|---|---|---|